 What inspired you to write this play?

-What is your favorite line from the show?
+What is your favorite line?

 What is the best thing about being a playwright?